JamesLinus/MIPS-Processor/ReadMe.txt

-The following files and folders contain MIPS Central Processing Unit.
+The following files and folders contain MIPS Central Processing Units.

-One project contains the Single Stage processing unit supports the full MIPS instruction set.
+One project contains the Single Stage processing unit which supports the full MIPS instruction set.
-The full list of instructions can be viewed at: MIPSSpecificationSheet.html
+A list of the instructions can be viewed at: ./MIPSSpecificationSheet.html

 For the Single Stage project:
 To view project documentation: ./MIPS Single Stage/doc/report.pdf To view schematic of control flow: ./MIPS Single Stage/MIPS_Datapath.pdf To view source code: ./MIPS Single Stage/design/

-The other project contains a Five Stage processing unit, by adding intermediate registers the processor increases throughput.
+The other project contains a Five Stage pipelined processing unit, by adding intermediate registers the processor increases throughput.

 For the Five Stage project:
 To view project documentation: ./MIPS Five Stage/report.pdf